 You might also like

-Welcome to the height of summer GUG fans!
-And welcome to the July BBoM, where we focus on five films of the month and the predictions we have for them!
-As with every BBoM article, each film receives one of the following scores: Boom: The film is the [...]
+Welcome to the BBoM of November, ladies and gentlemen, where we focus on five films of the month and the predictions we have for them!
+As with every BBoM article, each film receives one of the following scores: Boom: A film you’ll remember for the rest [...]